-With hundreds of innovative restaurants to choose from, it was a culinary challenge to whittle the list down to a select 101.
-To be in contention, a hotel had to have at least 15 rooms (so quaint auberges, family-run bed and breakfasts, and famed restaurants that happen to have a few rooms for the convenience of guests were immediately eliminated).
-Likewise, notable restaurants that lie just steps from hotels, even if they are under the same ownership, were also excluded — for instance Cibo Trattoria, adjacent to the Moda Hotel in Vancouver.
+There were a few rules we established in order to narrow down our nominees: The hotel had to have at least 15 rooms (so quaint, family-run bed-and-breakfasts and famed restaurants that happen to have a few rooms for the convenience of guests were eliminated).
+In addition, notable restaurants located just a few steps from hotels, even if they are under the same ownership, were also excluded; they had to be under the same roof as well as the same proprietorship.

 Though price was not a factor in compiling our list, the fact is that the majority of restaurants that made the cut are located in luxury hotels with equally luxurious menu prices.
 One of our choices, in fact, SubliMotion at the Hard Rock Hotel in Ibiza (#53), is almost certainly the most expensive restaurant in the world, charging diners about $2,000 per person, tax not included.
 (On the other hand, diners can enjoy a nice lunch at Le Comptoir at Hôtel Relais Saint Germain, #88, in Paris for under $50 a person, all-inclusive.)
 We did not discriminate based on location; no state, province, or nation was off the table.
 Sure, there are plenty of places in Beijing, New York City, London, and other major capitals, but there are also such establishments as Le Verger at Le Franschhoek Hotel & Spa in Franschhoek, South Africa (#90), Moxi at Hotel Matilda in San Miguel de Allende, Mexico (#51), and Jade Cuisine at Jade Mountain in Anse Chastanet, on the Caribbean island of St. Lucia (#82).